kbetlach/kbetlach.github.io/lotr_quiz/README.md

-# Homework04: Code Quiz
+# The Lord of the Rings Quiz

 ##Introduction

-Homework04 asked us to create a code quiz that provided the user a timed quiz around five questions long.
-The timer is set to 75 seconds, and if the user answers a question incorrectly, 15 seconds gets deducted from their remaining time.
-Their final score at the end of the five questions is the amount of questions they answered correctly multiplied by their remaining time.
-So the quicker they answer correctly, the more points they get at the end.
+As part of the JavaScript curriculum, we were asked to create a program that provides the user a timed quiz around five questions long.
+There is to be a timer counting down that ends the quiz if the user isn't finished when it hits 0, and time is deducted for every wrong answer.
+The user should then be able to save their scores into local storage, and view all scores saved into the client.

-We were then tasked with saving user scores in local storage, and being able to display high scores after clicking a button named the same thing.
+For my version, I chose to theme it after Lord of the Rings, something I'm a huge fan of.
+My quiz is 6 seconds long, with the timer starting at 75 seconds.
+For every incorrect answer, 10 seconds gets deducted.
+Final score is remaining time plus one point for every question answered correctly.
+So the faster you go the higher the score!

 ###Technologies